lahoffm/aclu-bail-reform/src/etl/README.md

-# Database Specification DRAFT - I welcome suggestions to improve this, see also TODOs
+# Database Specification - I welcome suggestions to improve this

-### Philosophy
+## Philosophy
 The fundamental entities are "bookings".
 One person arrested for something = one booking = one row in **Bookings** table = one analysis datapoint.
 Across database, booking data is linked by unique `booking_id`.
 For example, a booking has a county, an inmate, one or more charges & bonds.
 Each booking also has a timeline; chronological entries in the **Timelines** table.
 These log all events that happen to the booking and # days jailed when it occurred.

-### Why make a timeline instead of just a `release_date` field?
+## Why make a timeline instead of just a `release_date` field?
-We want to know how long people are jailed pre-trial, but each county posts different information about inmate releases.
+We want to know how long people are jailed pre-trial, but [each county posts different information](https://github.com/lahoffm/aclu-bail-reform/blob/master/docs/County-jail-summaries.xlsx) about inmate releases.
 Some post nothing.
 Some only have current roster, so we have to see when they dropped off roster (but they could have been transferred or sentenced).
 Some only post bookings for the last 3 days, and whether those people were released.
 This means we have no idea what happened to someone that was not released as of day 3.
 And so on.